 The faux leather upholstery these manufacturers use come in a variety of names including Softex, Nuluxe, and Artico among others.
 But with auto manufactures typically using the hides of 5-15 cows for leather interiors, this can go a long way to being cruelty-free.

 According to PETA, the process of turning animal skins into leather requires 130 different chemicals including highly toxic ones like cyanide.
 People who work and live near leather tanneries face exposures to these toxic chemicals.
 This is on top of the many cows that suffer cruelty and are killed in the production of leather.

-Tesla has gone a long way towards making electric cars more readily available to the public, and hybrid vehicles have become increasingly common.
+Tesla and the manufacturers referenced above have come a long way towards making electric cars more readily available to the public, and hybrid vehicles have become increasingly common.
 While you can easily find a vehicle that has cloth or faux leather seats, those types of interiors have never really been associated with high-end luxury SUVs.